jjohare/minimoonoir/docs/features/nip-25-reactions-implementation.md

 ## Overview

-Complete implementation of NIP-25 (Reactions) for Minimoonoir Nostr, enabling users to react to messages with emojis and standard +/- reactions.
+Complete implementation of NIP-25 (Reactions) for Nostr-BBS Nostr, enabling users to react to messages with emojis and standard +/- reactions.

 ## Implementation Status: COMPLETE